Ukrainian resistance in Russian-occupied Ukraine: September–October

 On 7 September, a car carrying two FSB officers was blown up in Oleshky in Russian-occupied Kherson Oblast.
 The car bomb killed one FSB officer instantly and injured the other one severely, as well as three Russian soldiers escorting the car.

-On 15 September, Ukrainian partisans blew up two Russian army trucks by detonating an explosive charge, which according to them, was weighing 10 kg (22lbs).
+On 15 September, Ukrainian partisans blew up two Russian army trucks by detonating an explosive charge, which according to them, was weighing 10 kg (22 lbs).
 The attack happened in Russian-occupied Henichesk, Kherson Oblast.

 On 1 October, Atesh partisans released a video of freshly dug trenches and new dragon teeth fortifications near Feodosia in Crimea.
 They also stated that they are forming groups, which travel around the peninsula and report every building effort of military fortifications to the Ukrainian intelligence, to make sure "a breakthrough of the Armed Forces of Ukraine is successful".

 On 7 October, a car bomb killed Vladimir Malov, a Russian-installed official in the city of Nova Kakhovka.

 On 16 October, the Kyiv Post reported that Ukrainian partisans had recently poisoned Russian soldiers in occupied Mariupol, killing 26 and hospitalizing 15.
 Five other Russian soldiers were claimed to have drowned in Mariupol after being poisoned "summer of 2023".

 On 23 October, Russian media sources reported the death of one Russian serviceman as the result of a detonation of an improvised explosive device in the occupied port city of Berdiansk.
 Later that day, a spokesperson of the Main Intelligence Directorate of Ukraine stated "a local resistance group" was behind the plot that targeted a car carrying four representatives of the Russian FSB and called the attack "an act of revenge".

 On 27 October, former lawmaker and separatist official Oleg Tsaryov was shot on the premises of his home in Yalta, Autonomous Republic of Crimea.
 His condition was reported to be "critical" when he was rushed into hospital, but according to Russian official sources, he survived the attempt on his life.
 On 31 October, the FSB arrested a 46-year-old local resident, who reportedly confessed to the charges of attempting to kill Tsaryov.